-A delicious cinnamon vegan chocolate chip cookie recipe made in one bowl with familiar ingredients, and a gluten-free option.
-The secret ingredient sets this recipe apart!
-Whether vegan or not, this easy recipe will become a favorite!
+A delicious cinnamon chocolate chip cookies made in one bowl with familiar ingredients, and a spicy snap.
+The perfect fall cookie treat, and a secret ingredient sets this recipe apart!
+Vegan, dairy-free, and gluten-free option.

-This delicious chewy vegan chocolate chip cookie recipe is so easy to make, just toss everything into one bowl, mix it up, chill and bake.
+This snappy cinnamon chocolate chip cookie recipe is so easy to make, just toss everything into one bowl, mix it up, chill and bake.
 OR freeze rolled balls of it to bake for later.

-The most important change to in a traditional chocolate chip cookie recipe is to replace the butter and eggs.
+The most important way to veganize a traditional chocolate chip cookie recipe is to replace the butter and eggs.
 I have used vegan butter in other recipes, and the cookies are, well, buttery.

-But if you want a less-buttery flavor, melted coconut oil (as I used in this recipe) is your man.
+But if you want a less-buttery flavor, melted coconut oil (as I used in this recipe) is your answer.
 Removing the eggs is also easy.

 What Can Replace Eggs In Chocolate Chip Cookies?